Aswin-Hariram/bgbluster/Backend/README.md

-# Background Removal API
+# BGBluster - Background Removal API

-A high-performance background removal service using the BiRefNet model.
+A high-performance background removal service using the U2Net model.
 This API provides endpoints to remove backgrounds from images with high quality and accuracy.

 ## Features